EnrikeGonzaloLegarra/egghead-downloader/readme.md

+Forked to move it to JavaScript and because npm version also have removed original code.

 # Egghead.io video downloader

 If you have a pro account with egghead.io you can download a HD video series for later viewing.